Frequently Asked Questions

 Commute time to city

 Most of our host families live within 45min to 1hr20 mins commute to the city centre, Hosts who offer their rooms do not usually live in the city centre but surrounding the city in the suburbs of Dublin.
-However Dublin offers an excellent transport service, with plenty of bus, train, and tram.Insurance
+However, Dublin offers an excellent transport service, with plenty of buses, trains, and trams.Insurance

 It is up to the host to ensure that they have adequate home insurance.Do I give my guest a key?

-For Intern bookings and high school program also any mature guest it it important that they have a key and you show them how to lock up securely.If I wish to change host / move into accommodation with friends how much notice do I have to give?
+For intern bookings, the high school program, and any mature guests, it is important that they have a key and that you show them how to lock up securely.If I wish to change hosts or move into accommodation with friends, how much notice do I need to give?

-We ensure that our host family's are in good family areas, with excellent transport services.
-We have many host family's in the North of Dublin which is a fantastic area, with lots of wonderful amenities and places to visit and very safe.
-In the heart of Dublin City like any Cities we ask that you take extra care of your personal belongings, mobile phones etc.Rent Relief
+We ensure that our host families are in good residential areas with excellent transport services.
+We have many host families in the North of Dublin, a fantastic area with wonderful amenities, great places to visit, and a very safe environment.
+In the heart of Dublin City, as in any city, we advise you to take extra care of your personal belongings, such as mobile phones and other valuables.Rent Relief

-Rent a Room Relief may not apply to Host Family Income.
-It is the Host Family's responsibility to seek professional advice with regard to taxation of Host Family Income.What are the house rules?
+Rent-a-Room Relief may not apply to host family income.
+It is the host family's responsibility to seek professional advice regarding the taxation of host family income.What are the house rules?

 You should discuss this with your host family on arrival!
-General house rules would be:- Be respectful to everyone in your host family.
+General house rules include:- Be respectful to everyone in your host family.

-- No guests permitted in your room without consulting your host first.
+- No guests are allowed in your room without consulting your host first.

 - Tidy up after yourself.

-- If you are on a room-only package, discuss with your host when you can use the kitchen and laundry (buy your own detergent).
+- If you are on a room-only package, discuss with your host when you can use the kitchen and laundry (please buy your own detergent).

-- Use please and thank you, our hosts love good manners.
+- Use "please" and "thank you"βour hosts appreciate good manners.

-What house rules /curfews are there for students?
+What house rules or curfews are there for students?

-It is your home and your house rules, please explain your house rules to your student on arrival so everyone understands what is expected.What is provided by my host family?
+As a host, it is your home and your rules.
+Please explain your house rules to your student upon arrival to ensure everyone understands what is expected.What is provided by my host family?

 Your room should have fresh bed linen and be clean and comfortable, you should bring your own towel and toiletries.
 Your host will show you the general area, where to catch bus, tram, train etc, local shops for bus tickets etc. If you have a package including meals, your host will provide you with good standard of meals.What rate can I expect for my room?